lni-dev/OpenCLWindow/README.md

 # OpenCLWindow
- Libary to create a Window for Rendering with OpenCL
+ Library to create a Window for Rendering with OpenCL